 Our experts offer lunchtime presentations to help you and your coworkers become better stewards of our natural legacy.
 Have a Green Team, Corporate & Social Responsibility group, or just want to introduce your coworkers to a new topic?
 We can help!
-For a customized session or to sign up, contact Meghan.
+For a customized session or to sign up, please contact us.
 Presentations are one hour, unless otherwise specified.

 Renewable Energy at Work in the Northwest

 Where does your electricity come from, and what are the problems with our current energy mix?
 Wind, solar and geothermal power are abundant natural resources in the Northwest, benefiting our environment and local economies.
 A representative from Renewable Northwest will outline current trends and projects underway in Oregon and the region.
 There will also be discussion on how your energy purchasing decisions can have a positive environmental impact.